equinor/atmos-validation/README.md

 ## Contributing

-We welcome all kinds of contributions, including code, bug reports, issues, feature requests, and documentation.
-The preferred way of submitting a contribution is to either make an issue on GitHub or by forking the project on GitHub and making a pull requests.
-In case of bug reports, please provide a detailed explanation for how to reproduce before submitting.
+We welcome different types of contributions, including code, bug reports, issues, feature requests, and documentation.
+The preferred method of submitting a contribution is either to make an issue on GitHub or to fork the project on GitHub and make a pull request.
+In the case of bug reports, please provide a detailed explanation describing how to reproduce before submitting.